stantonk/java-docker-example/README.md

 What is this?

-A tutorial on Docker for Java developers.
+A sort of living tutorial-in-progress on Docker for Java developers.
 The goal is to explore the use of Docker in the context of Java services, by progressively adding various MUST's and WANT's for building Production quality services in Docker.

 I haven't fully fleshed out yet how Docker fits in with my mental model of modern applications at scale.
 Concerns I wish